coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 ## Plugins

-Corona offers several [plugins][plugin] which can be used in your projects.
+CORONA_CORE_PRODUCT offers several [plugins][plugin] which can be used in your projects.
 These plugins can be included via the `plugins` table nested within the `settings` table:

 ``````{ brush="lua" gutter="false" first-line="1" highlight="[3,4,5,6]" }
 settings =